igaray/tesina/md/niko2019_responsive_compilers_en.md

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<< MARK >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

   A second subtle point is that not only must the system track when a value last changed but also when

   the second part is we also track, we don't just check when did it last changed but we track
     when did we last check if it is when did we last update and check this value

+  that basically ensures that we never recompute something more than once in a given revision so you know that at any point it's kind of linear over the set of things

   - For each memoized value, track:
     - "Last changed" revision